Learning to translate by learning to communicate: Related Work

-Wwo other papers combine EC and NMT specifically.
-First, \citet{lee_emergent_2018} use EC together with image captioning to build unsupervised translation models, showing that EC promotes better translation than the multimodal alignment technique of \citet{nakayama_zero-resource_2017}.
-Our approach differs in several important respects: we initialize our EC environment with \emph{pretrained language models}; we use both EC and backtranslation; and we do not simultaneously train on the EC objective and image captioning objective.
+\paragraph{EC and NLP} A few other papers combine EC and NMT specifically. \citet{lee_emergent_2018} use EC and image captioning to build UNMT models, showing that EC promotes better translation than the multimodal alignment technique of \citet{nakayama_zero-resource_2017}.
+Our approach differs in several important respects: we initialize our EC environment with \emph{pre-trained language models}; we use both EC and backtranslation; and we do not simultaneously train on the EC objective and image captioning objective.
 Moreover, because we use one multilingual model, our caption grounding only uses one language, instead of all languages.
-Our results show that EC promotes unsupervised translation even in the context of existing state-of-the-art methods that combine pretraining with backtranslation.
+Our results show that EC promotes unsupervised translation in the context of advanced methods that combine pre-training with backtranslation.

-Second, \citet{li-etal-2020-emergent} use emergent communication as a pretraining step for NMT systems.
+\citet{li-etal-2020-emergent} use emergent communication as a pre-training step for NMT systems.
 They have agents play an EC game, and then use those parameters to initialize an NMT system.
-They find that (together with adapters and weight-distance regularization) EC pretraining improves in BLEU over a standard NMT baseline, with especially large gains coming in the few-shot (500 or 1000 examples) setting.
-While \citet{li-etal-2020-emergent} shows that EC can provide a good initialization for a recurrent NMT system, our present work shows that EC can provide a good fine-tuning signal for a pretrained multilingual language model.
-We also note two differences with respect to both of these works: (i) they use recurrent networks throughout, whereas we start from a pretrained transformer, and (ii) they use separate models for each language, whereas we use one multilingual model, controlled by language ID tokens.
+They find that (together with adapters and weight-distance regularization) EC pre-training improves in BLEU over a standard NMT baseline, with especially large gains coming in the few-shot setting.
+While this shows that EC can provide a good initialization for a recurrent NMT system, our present work shows that EC can provide a good fine-tuning signal for a pre-trained multilingual language model.
+We also note two differences with respect to both works: (i) they use recurrent networks, whereas we start from a pre-trained transformer, and (ii) they use separate models for each language, whereas we use one multilingual model.

-In a related vein, \citet{lee-etal-2019-countering} cast translation as a communication game with a third pivot language as the latent space in order to study (i) language drift from a pretrained supervised MT model and (ii) using visual grounding (via gold image captions) plus language modeling to counter such drift.
-This approach thus does use EC with a pretrained model, but it is a small model trained on the target task (translation).
-Our approach encourages using EC in conjunction with large-scale pretrained language models which are intended to be general-purpose.
+\citet{lee-etal-2019-countering} cast translation as a communication game with a third pivot language as the latent space in order to study (i) language drift from a pre-trained supervised MT model and (ii) using visual grounding (via gold image captions) plus language modeling to counter such drift.
+This approach thus does use EC with a pre-trained model, but it is a small model trained on the target task (translation).
+Our approach encourages using EC in conjunction with large-scale pre-trained language models which are intended to be general-purpose.